-- Transit 2.0: Encourage context-sensitive urban density near transit and multimodal options to accommodate population growth. - Expand and promote alternative modes of travel like transit as competitive with automobiles.
+- Transit 2.0: Encourage context-sensitive urban density near transit and multimodal options to accommodate population growth and provide viable options. - Expand and promote alternative modes of travel like transit as competitive with automobiles.

 Foundation of the Plan

 MAP-21/FAST Act and Regional Goals